-Although the Company is targeting to achieve Adjusted EBITDA and cash flow breakeven during Fiscal 2022, we may not generate positive cash flows from operations for the year ending December 31, 2022.
-We intend to meet our ongoing capital needs by using our available cash and availability under the Comerica Loan Agreement, as well as through revenue growth and margin improvement; collection of accounts receivable; containment of costs; and the potential use of other financing options.
+We will not generate positive cash flows from operations for the year ending December 31, 2022.
+We intend to meet our ongoing capital needs by using our available cash and availability under the Comerica Loan Agreement, as well as through targeted revenue growth and margin improvement; collection of accounts receivable; containment of costs; and the potential use of other financing options and other strategic alternatives.
 However, if we are unable to meet the financial covenants under the Comerica Loan Agreement, the revolving line of credit and notes payable will become due and payable immediately.

-In January 2022, the Company's registration statement for a rights offering filed with the Securities and Exchange Commission (SEC) became effective; however, the rights offering was subsequently terminated in January 2022.
-The Company is currently exploring various dilutive and non-dilutive sources of funding, including equity and debt financings, strategic alliances, business development and other sources in order to provide additional liquidity and expand the business through acquisitions or other strategic transactions.
+The Company is currently exploring various strategic alternatives, dilutive and non-dilutive sources of funding, including equity and debt financings, strategic alliances, business development and other sources in order to provide additional liquidity.
 With the Company's delisting from Nasdaq in February 2021, its ability to raise additional capital on terms acceptable to the Company has been adversely impacted.
 There can be no assurance that the Company will be successful in obtaining such funding on terms acceptable to the Company.